charlesnagy/Diamond-StorageCollectors/README.md

 ### Installation

-1. Move the LvmCollector directory or the LvmCollector.py file to you collectors directory which should exist on /usr/local/share/diamond/collectors or /usr/share/diamond/collectors path depending on your installation.
+1. Move the lvm directory to your collectors directory which should exist on /usr/local/share/diamond/collectors or /usr/share/diamond/collectors path depending on your installation.
 1. Setup the LvmCollector.conf in your diamond collectors config directory (/etc/diamond/collectors)

 	    $ cat /etc/diamond/collectors/LvmCollector.conf